michalnozickacze/hello-world/README.md

 # hello-world
-Simple repository - only learning with GitHub
+Simple repository - only for learning with GitHub.

+Something about me:

+name: Michal Nožička
+place: Prague, Czechia